 Are bookings required?

 Bookings are not essential for the traditional Three Day Pilgrimage.
-However booking is advised and places can be reserved online here
+However booking this year is strongly advised and places can be reserved online here.

 What should I bring?